Helen Duncan: Repeal of the Witchcraft Act

-In 1944, Duncan was one of the last people convicted under the Witchcraft Act 1735, which made falsely claiming to procure spirits a crime.
+In 1944, Duncan was one of the last people convicted under the Witchcraft Act 1735 (9 Geo.
+2 c.
+5), which made falsely claiming to procure spirits a crime.
 She was sentenced to nine months' imprisonment.
 When convicted, she cried out "I have done nothing; is there a God?".

 On her release in 1945, Duncan promised to stop conducting séances, but she was arrested during another one in 1956.
 She died at her home in Edinburgh a short time later.
-Duncan's trial almost certainly contributed to the repeal of the Witchcraft Act, which was contained in the Fraudulent Mediums Act 1951 promoted by Walter Monslow, Labour Member of Parliament for Barrow-in-Furness.
+Duncan's trial almost certainly contributed to the repeal of the Witchcraft Act 1735, which was contained in the Fraudulent Mediums Act 1951 (14 & 15 Geo.
+6. c.
+33) promoted by Walter Monslow, Labour Member of Parliament for Barrow-in-Furness.
 The campaign to repeal the Act had largely been led by Thomas Brooks, another Labour MP, who was a spiritualist.
 Duncan's original conviction still stood, and it was the subject of a sustained campaign to have it overturned.